m4444te/cli-tooter/README.md

-# masto-template
+# fedi-cli

-A Mastodon application template
+A Command Line Interface (CLI) that take text as input and post in on the Fediverse